escape-llc/ball-basher/README.md

 - Rounds last 30 seconds, with increasing force multiplier and gravity
 - Extra balls are used when a ball exits the play area
 - Cubes spawn different effects: score multipliers, passive balls, gravity adjustments, extra time, extra balls
-- Game ends when no scoring objects remain in play
+- Game ends when
+  - no scoring objects remain in play
+	- no points scored for one round